*All prices are bang up to date with our snazzy widget, while in-copy odds are accurate at time of publication but subject to change

 What time does the Gold Cup start?

-The Gold Cup is the feature race on Friday March 19, with runners expected to go to post at 3.05pm.
+The Gold Cup is the feature race on Friday March 19, with the runners and riders expected to go to post at 3.05pm.

 How far do the horses have to run in the Gold Cup?